blueboxgroup/octavia/doc/virtual-appliance-api.md

 ```
 * **Implied actions:**
     * Stop listener
-    * Delete IPs, iptables accounting rules, etc. from this server if they're no longer in use.
+    * Delete IPs, iptables accounting rules, etc. from this appliance if
+      they're no longer in use.
     * Clean up listener configuration directory.
 * **Notes:**